diarmidmackenzie/sdt-condensed/BPNT.md

 This chapter explains:

-- Why SDT limits the set of basic psychological need to just 3.
+- Why SDT limits the set of basic psychological needs to just 3.
 - The concept of *vitality*, which is a very important dimension of well-being
 - The importance of *awareness* for need satisfaction.